AdobeDocs/commerce-knowledge-base.en/help/how-to/general/change-magento-admin-url-on-cloud.md

 ### Add variables using Cloud CLI

-You can add the ADMIN\_URL variable via Cloud CLI using the following command (for main):
+You can add the ADMIN\_URL variable using the following Cloud CLI command (for main):

 `magento-cloud variable:update ADMIN_URL --value newAdmin_A8v10 -e master --inheritable false`